Documentation for xddcwebloader

 - Launch via

-class for hot-reloads and local debugging.
+XdccloaderApplication class for hot-reloads and local debugging.

-After startup, access the UI via localhost:8080
+After startup, access the UI via localhost:8080 or remote hostname/IP.

 Potential Use Cases